 Dr. Mahoney also warns against dog foods containing the chemicals BHA, BHT, and ethoxyquin.
 These are known carcinogens and can cause liver and kidney damage.

 The highest quality dog foods are made with natural, human grade ingredients.
 Be wary of any ingredient labels that contain a lot of words you can’t pronounce.
+If you’re looking for a better quality dog food, check out this article.

 Check out this video by Dr. Karen Becker to learn more about reading dog food ingredient lists and finding a quality food for your dog.